-١ Name Use secure

-App ply if req.http.fastly-ssl

-The expression to decide whether this is run.
-8
+eate a new request condition earn the basics in our conditions tutorial × Name Use secure Apply if req.http.fastly-ssl The expression to decide whether this is run. // Adjust priority (default is 10) This is an advanced option.

-Examples

-Adjust priority (default is 10)

-This is an advanced option.
 For most configurations, the default is best.
+3 SAVE AND APPLY TO NCEL